oracle/cloudtestdrive/AppDev/cloud-native/dev-ops/oke-labs/creating-the-oke-deployment-pipeline.md

 Note - other types of stage are :
 Deploy types Deploy to Oracle Functions and OCI Instance groups (this allows for deployment into virtual machines and bare metal services)
 Control types : Pause the deployment for approvals  - allow for a manual approval stage (perhaps to confirm before deploying to a production environment)
-Traffic Shift - when used with a multiple deployment environments with a front end load balancer can gradually shift traffic from one backend to another enabling a controlled roll-out
+Traffic Shift - when used with a multiple deployment environments with a front end load balancer can gradually shift traffic from one back end to another enabling a controlled roll-out
-Wait - introduces a delay in the pipeline running, perhaps to enable long running activities in a previous stage to complete Integrations types : Run a custom logic through a function allows you to trigger external code running using the Oracle Functions service, this could do pretty much anything, for example examining the results of a container image scan to ensure there are no critical vulnerabilityes discovered before processing, or simply triggering an async action to record details of the process
+Wait - introduces a delay in the pipeline running, perhaps to enable long running activities in a previous stage to complete Integrations types : Run a custom logic through a function allows you to trigger external code running using the Oracle Functions service, this could do pretty much anything, for example examining the results of a container image scan to ensure there are no critical vulnerabilities discovered before processing, or simply triggering an async action to record details of the process

 ---
 </details>